List of birds of Seychelles

-This is a list of the bird species recorded in the Seychelles.
-It includes a total of 279 species have been accepted by Seychelles Bird Records Committee (SBRC) as recorded in Seychelles up to 25 October 2022 SBRC.
-This total includes 279 species per The Clements Checklist of Birds of the World plus yellow-billed kite, currently treated by Clements as a subspecies of black kite, which has also been recorded in Seychelles.
+This is a list of the bird species recorded by Seychelles Bird Records Committee (SBRC) in Seychelles up to 25 October 2022 SBRC.
+It includes 279 species per The Clements Checklist of Birds of the World plus yellow-billed kite, currently treated by Clements as a subspecies of black kite, which has also been recorded in Seychelles, and also Asian plain martin and African plain martin, both of which have been recorded in Seychelles but are currently classed as races of the same species, plain martin.
 Fourteen extant species are endemic.
-Ten have been introduced by humans although the Madagascar fody is possibly native.
+Ten have been introduced by humans although the red fody is possibly native.
 Of these 139 (or 178 as per the SBRC list of 1 January 2020) are rare or accidental.
-Seven species listed (ten per SBRC) are extirpated in the Seychelles.
+Eleven species listed are extinct or extirpated in the Seychelles.
 Sixteen species are globally threatened.